-Our Inclusive Global Leadership Initiative (IGLI) initiates research, education and programming aimed at elevating and amplifying the work that women-identified activists are doing at the grassroots to promote peace, justice and human rights around the world.
+Our Inclusive Global Leadership Initiative (IGLI) initiates research, education and programming aimed at elevating and amplifying the work that women-identified and gender non-conforming activists are doing at the grassroots to promote peace, justice and human rights around the world.
 IGLI embraces a commitment to nonviolence and feminist principles of leadership.
-This initiative is Directed by Professor Marie Berry, with Professor Chen Reis serving as Interim Director for the 2021–2022 academic year.
+This initiative is Directed by Professor Marie Berry.

 Our Three Core Components